tahaBerkBeton/A-scalable-Mixture-of-Experts-approach-to-incremental-learning/README.md

 This weighted combination ensures that the model maintains knowledge of previous tasks while learning new ones, and that the router correctly directs samples to the appropriate expert.

 ### Memory Buffer Strategy
-Our system maintains a memory buffer of 200 to 1000 samples from previous tasks(can be chosen in the hyperparameters).
+Our system maintains a memory buffer of 200 to 1000 samples from previous tasks(we obtain very similar results across this range, the exact desired size can be chosen in the hyperparameters).
 The buffer is constructed to have balanced representation across past classes, with samples randomly selected from the test split to simulate real-world scenarios where past training data might not be available.
 During training of new tasks, these buffer samples are replayed to prevent forgetting of previously learned knowledge.

 ## 📊 Results